 Improve Floor Markings

 Take a few minutes and walk through your facility with your head looking down.
 Take note of what types of floor markings you have in place, and whether or not they are communicating well with the people who see them.
 In most cases, there will be room for improvement in this area.

-You can purchase high quality floor marking tape (which you can find here) and have it installed in just a few hours.
+You can purchase high quality floor marking tape and have it installed in just a few hours.
 This type of tape can be used to communicate all types of hazards, and since it is so durable, the benefits will go on for years.